 NARM can offer a variety of workshops to be presented at state midwifery association meetings or regional conferences.
-Only CPMs may attend the Qualified Evaluator workshop or the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
-There is a $75 fee for the Qualified Evaluator workshop, but no fee is charged by NARM for the other workshops.
+Only CPMs may attend the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
+No fee is charged by NARM for the workshops.
 The sponsoring organization may charge a fee to help cover the expenses or raise funds.
 The sponsoring organization is expected to provide airfare, housing and local transportation for the NARM instructor.
 Continuing Education credits will be awarded for all workshops.
 For more information, call 1-888-353-7089 or write email@example.com.

 The following 2 hour workshops are open to anyone:

 In today’s maternity services ethical issues are everywhere, and yet there is often a poor understanding of how practitioners deal with them.
 Many qualified midwives, while believing that they are ethical in their work and lives, might find it difficult to define what this means in practice.
 We all have to make decisions everyday with clients, other health care providers and our own families.
 This workshop explores the ethical issues that face midwives in today’s world, as well as strategies for resolving these issues.
 Participants will discuss the ethical issues relating to accountability, autonomy, confidentiality, informed consent, and the use of technology.

 This session is designed to meet the needs of both preceptors and apprentices and to help avoid common problems in the preceptor-apprentice relationship.
 Discussion includes the role and responsibility of the preceptor and apprentice, advantages and disadvantages to the apprenticeship model of education, avoiding common misunderstandings between preceptors and apprentices, and documenting the apprenticeship for the NARM application process.